Bobby441/Portifolio/README.md

-# Single Page Dev Portfolio Resource Bundle
+# Single Page Dev Portfolio

 Welcome to the Single Page Dev Portfolio Resource Bundle!
 This package contains everything you need to create a stunning, interactive portfolio using React, Next.js, TailwindCSS, and Framer Motion.